rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 This is especially valuable for servers that may deliver new mail to mailboxes other than the inbox, using mail rules or other routing.

+While implementing NOTIFY is demanding for servers, clients can get most of the benefit without too much effort.
+Most clients need only send this command:

+    NOTIFY SET (SELECTED (MESSAGENEW (UID) MESSAGEEXPUNGE))

+...and they will receive prompt notices about new and deleted messages and may not need to write any further code.

+Clients that only listen to responses when they send commands should use SELECTED-DELAYED instead of SELECTED.
+Clients that also implement OBJECTID may send (UID EMAILID THREADID) instead of (UID)."

 ## PREVIEW, RFC 8970

 The PREVIEW extension provides another property on messages, PREVIEW, which